 - Let those who have taken the ride exit first before you try and get on.

 - For rides where your legs are dangling, just relax and don’t kick them to the front or the side.

 - Don’t slouch or lean to one side for rides that throw your head from side to side.
 This is to avoid serious neck and head injuries.

-- Keep your eyes open and watch the track ahead of you.
-This helps your body adjust to the G forces.
+- Watch out for horrible roller coaster accidents.
+Keep your eyes open and watch the track ahead of you.
+This helps your body adjust to the G-forces.
 At the same time, it keeps you balanced on your seat on a roller coaster.

 - Don’t hold your breath.
 Screaming helps you not to blackout because it keeps your blood in circulation on the upper parts of your body.

 - Stay away from restricted areas.
 Curiosity can kill.
 Jumping fences might put you at risk if getting hit by a thrill ride.
 If you dropped something like a cell phone or a wallet, alert security or employees to get it for you instead.

 - Alert security personnel or employees of line jumpers.
 It’s not worth the risk getting into a heated argument or even a brawl.
 You might be putting your family at risk.
 Ultimately, it will spoil the rest of the day.

 - Don’t run!
 Running in a crowd can cause serious injuries to both the runner and other people.
 All the more if a full-grown adult stumbles on an unsuspecting child.
 The rides won’t be going anywhere.
 They start and end at the same point.
 No use getting a sprained ankle or a broken arm for it.

 - Don’t come to an abrupt stop when on the main pathway.
 Keep in mind there are other people right behind you.
 If you really have to stop, veer off the main path and find a seat should you need to text, talk or eat.